w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::note

 The minimum value between 0 and 1 is 0.
-0 multipled by 0.07 is 0.
+0 multiplied by 0.07 is 0.

 :::